Limiting User Access to Data in Azure Tenants

 Command Description

-Implementing Data Access Restrictions in Azure
+Setting Up Azure Data Access Restrictions

 # Azure CLI: Create a custom role with restricted permissions